tgross/blog.0x74696d.com/content/posts/2021-01-30-single-purpose-visualization.md

 decided to turn it into a single purpose visualization tool that I knew they could build.
 I grabbed the `gonum/plot` library, which is definitely not nearly as nice as Matplotlib but it got the job done.
-The resulting tool takes a list of metrics files and generates a simple SVG (which is pronounced "svig", by the way) for one metric.
+The resulting tool[^1] takes a list of metrics files and generates a simple SVG (which is pronounced "svig", by the way) for one metric.

 If I want to see the latency between the raft leader and its peers, I can pipe in the list of metrics files and search for that specific